yu234567/ComfyUI-SDMatte_new-feature/README.md

 > **⚠️ This repository is a modified fork of [flybirdxx/ComfyUI-SDMatte](https://github.com/flybirdxx/ComfyUI-SDMatte)**, with several enhancements on top of the original. **The original README is kept below.**
+>
+> 📦 **Offline config bundle**: This fork ships `assets/stable-diffusion-2-1-base.zip`.
+On first run, it auto-extracts SD 2.1 config files to `ComfyUI/models/diffusers/stable-diffusion-2-1-base/`. **No internet needed.** If you already have a config folder there, extraction is skipped.

 ---